Spoiler Warning for The Force Awakens, The Last Jedi and Star Wars in general.

 The Last Jedi felt very different.
 It had something all the other movies did not: Someone to identify with.
 That someone was Vice Admiral Amilyn Holdo.
 This was the first time I had seen a Star Wars movie and really felt connected to one of the characters.
 I begun to understand why some people felt so intensity about Star Wars and about individual characters in it.
 When I first saw A New Hope as a kid I had already begun to realize that I wasn’t a boy.
 Luke Skywalker and Han Solo weren’t people I could see myself as.
 But I also was far away from accepting myself as a girl so identifying with Leia also didn’t work for me at the time, as least not in a way that I would acknowledge to myself or anyone else.
 I watched these movies without having a character in them that I could see myself in and it lessened my experience of them.

 Later, after accepting myself as a woman, the only female character (Leia) was just too young for me to identify with.
 In episodes 4 to 6 she’s in her early twenties, a time that I had long left behind at that seemed distant and foreign by then.
 Even her older depiction in The Force Awakens didn’t change that.
 Leia was burned into my head as the young woman I had seen so many times.
 It just didn’t work for me.
-IN other movies, I often find myself drawn to women who are at least around my age or older.
+In other movies, I often find myself drawn to identify with women who are at least around my age or older.
 I find it very hard to see myself in those who are significantly younger.
 Maybe that’s because I spent my twenties in this state where I hadn’t yet accepted myself.

 When I was in the theater watching The Last Jedi and Amilyn Holdo was on screen for the first time I finally got it.
 I had found someone in Star Wars that I could imagine myself as, to look up to, to identify with.
 Suddenly I could put myself into that story and I felt so much closer to it.